percona/psmysql-docs/docs/compile-percona-server.md

 # Compile Percona Server for MySQL from source

-The following instructions install Percona Server for MySQL 8.0.
+The following instructions install Percona Server for MySQL {{vers}}.

 ## Install Percona Server for MySQL from the Git Source Tree